Asian shares emerge from rout as stimulus hopes calm panic

 “Talk of coordinated fiscal and monetary support is getting louder,” said Rodrigo Catril, a senior FX strategist at National Australia Bank.

-The gains in the U.S. and European futures come on the back of a 1.36% rise in MSCI’s broadest index of Asia-Pacific shares outside Japan, having dropped more than 5% on Monday.
+The gains in the U.S. and European futures come on the back of a 1.36% rise in MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS, having dropped more than 5% on Monday.

 Despite the bounce, analysts warned it was too early to call a trough in equity markets.